top of page

 Electric shock.
 About 1 person is killed by electric shock every day or two in the UK.
 Nearly all fatalities are totally avoidable.
 Corporate manslaughter law now applies for properties wilfully neglected and unsafe.

-In the USA and other countries the fatality and serious injury rate is notably higher, due to a combination of reasons, such as different voltages, different wiring methods and other reasons also ( Ant wrote a report comparing fatality rate between USA and UK, looking into specifics of this).
+In the USA and other countries the fatality and serious injury rate is notably higher then the UK, due to a combination of reasons, such as different voltages, different wiring methods and other reasons also ( Anthony wrote a report in 2009 comparing fatality rate between USA and UK, looking into specifics of this).

 Details of an EICR